Berwyn-Git/VoC_BettaFish/README-EN.md

 **Option 1: Use Local Database**

-You can refer to `MindSpider\config.py\config.py.example` for the configuration template, and you can copy this file and rename it to `config.py`.
+You can refer to `MindSpider\config.py.example` for the configuration template, copy this file and rename it to `config.py`.

 ```bash
 # Local MySQL database initialization